 Students may eat meals on campus or elsewhere.
 There are numerous inexpensive cafeterias and restaurants in and around campus (the cost of meals is not included in the program fees).

-Students will do a one week excursion visiting other cities in China as part of the program.
+Students will do a 4-day excursion visiting other cities in China as part of the program.
 Students can visit on their own such places as the Giant Panda Breeding Center and the Wolong Nature Reserve, and the recently excavated Sanxingdui archeological site.